wesone/woltage/README.md

 You can optionally add read model methods to the read model's schema registry.
 When doing so, the `query` parameter of the read model method is automatically validated when called via [`woltage.executeQuery`](#executequery), so the method itself does not need to handle the validation.

+> Important:\
-> Important: the schemaRegistry is not used when the read model was accessed through `ReadModelClass.get()`.
+The schemaRegistry is not used when the read model was accessed through `ReadModelClass.get()`.

 ## Adapter